 With the many selections included in the Market Table, guests can even choose to go lighter with the “Market Table Only” option.
 You will have no problem filling up on the array of cheeses like fresh mozzarella, aged manchego and two-year aged Parmesan alongside imported cured meats and tangy sun-dried tomatoes.
 We loved the signature Chicken Salad, a classic mix of roasted chicken, Brazilian seasoning, mayonnaise, celery, onion, raisins and parsley.
 Or the freshly cut and prepared vegetables featuring a spread of shiitake mushrooms, green beans, zucchini, baby potatoes, cherry peppers, baked garlic, green and black olives, beets, broccoli, bell peppers, tomatoes, jumbo asparagus and more.

 If you’ve always got room for dessert, like we do, why not try some of their decadent options like Molten Chocolate Lava Cake with a warm, inviting chocolate cake with a melting fudge center accompanied by a generous scoop of delicious vanilla ice cream.
-We also tried the Creme Brulee, a house recipe made with a homemade vanilla bean custard with a glazed sugar coating.
 They also offer Strawberry Cream made from fresh strawberries blended into strawberry ice cream, topped with crème de cassis or Payaya Cream, by far the most popular dessert in both Brazil and the United States, fresh papaya is blended with vanilla ice cream and topped with a black currant liqueur.

-So why not stop by Fogo de Chão and let yourself experience a little taste of Brazil- right here in the Philadelphia area?
+So why not stop by Fogo de Chão and let yourself experiencean evening filled with all the meat your heart desires.
 Reservations are recommended and easily made via OpenTable.